gvwilson/sensibleadventures/nardica/nardica.md

 "Attention!
 Attention!" scolded the ancient street sweeping bot that everyone called Frenchy as she squeezed between it and a rack of silvery roof moss left out to dry in the sun.

-The two old women she had seen earlier were still bent over their work when she reached the dock.
+The two old barnacle farmers she had seen earlier were still bent over their work when she reached the pier.
 "How's yer haul?" she panted,
 stopping and putting her hands on her knees to catch her breath.